TDbouk/Baking-App/README.md

 <img src="screenshots/baking-app_1.png" width="250">  <img src="screenshots/baking-app_2.png" width="250">
 <img src="screenshots/baking-app_3.png" width="250">  <img src="screenshots/baking-app_4.png" width="250">

+## Getting Started
+The below instruction will get you a copy of the project up and running on your machine for development and testing purposes.

+### Prerequisites
+Android Studio including SDK version 25 and build tools version 25.0.2.
+You can always update to the latest versions.
+Requires API 17+

+### Installing and Deployment
+1. Clone the repository or download the project
+2. Import the project to your Android Studio
+3. Build the project
+4. Install the APK on your device or an emulator

+### Tests
+1. Recipe RecyclerView Tests - Check if data is fetched from the URL and loaded into the RecyclerView
+2. Steps RecyclerView Tests - Check if Data is being loaded into the RecyclerView after clicking on an Item in the Recipe's RecyclerView
+3. Floating Action Button Tests - Check if the FAB expands the BottomSheet and shows the ingredients text
+4. Steps Instructions Test - Check if an item in the Steps' RecyclerView opens the detail Activity
+5. Steps Activity Test - Check if clicking and item in the Recipe's RecyclerView starts an Intent with the correct extras (position of item in the list)

 ### Built With
 [Android Studio](https://developer.android.com/studio/index.html) - The IDE used
 [Gradle](https://gradle.org/) - Dependency Management